-- ✓ Make policy and strategic decisions related to the crisis that have significant implications for Middlebury. - ✓ Identify/forecast/manage key issues and consequences stemming from the incident or event. - ✓ Provide strategic guidance to the EMT (Emergency MANAGEMENT Team) when activated. - ✓ Approve the communications strategy and key message points for both internal and external stakeholders. - ✓ Guide the overall recovery strategy including sequence and resumption of campus activities, large expenditures and capital improvements or reconstruction.
+- ✓ Make policy and strategic decisions related to the crisis that have significant implications for Middlebury. - ✓ Identify/forecast/manage key issues and consequences stemming from the incident or event.

+Provide strategic guidance to the EMT (Emergency Management Team) when activated.

+✓ Approve the communications strategy and key message points for both internal and external stakeholders.

+✓ Guide the overall recovery strategy including sequence and resumption of campus activities, large expenditures and capital improvements or reconstruction.

-Crisis Management Team Leader (Primary): Sue Ritter, Chief Risk Officer, sritter@middlebury.edu, (802)
+Crisis Management Team Leader (Primary): Sue Ritter, Chief of Staff, sritter@middlebury.edu, (802) 443-3289